Ursego/JiGit/_______ReadMe_______.txt

 AUTOMATIC RECOVERY:

+The script solves some of the problems encountered by itself, saving you from having to do it manually in Git.

 You can rerun 'c' for the same ticket to ensure that branches exist locally and remotely for all the releases of RELS_CSV.
 The recovery logic:
 1. A branch, mistakenly deleted from locals, is re-created to point exactly where the remote branch is.
 2. A branch, mistakenly deleted from remotes, is re-published from locals.
 3. If a new release was added to RELS_CSV after the previous run of 'c', create a branch for it.
+If it's the first time a feature branch is being created for that bas branch, the script creates it locally, printing this message: "'<release name>' is not recognized on LOCALS.
+It could be a new release just added to the project.
+Downloading it..."

 BONUS TRACK: